AlizerUncaged/desktop-waifu/readme.md

 <br/>
 </div>

-- Double-click the "start.bat" file.
+- Finally, double-click the "start.bat" file that's located in the same folder where you extracted the ZIP file.
+This will automatically download all dependencies and start the program.

-- If any problems arise head over to [issues](https://github.com/AlizerUncaged/desktop-waifu/issues/new).
+If you run into any problems, you can go to the following website to report issues: https://github.com/AlizerUncaged/desktop-waifu/issues/new.

 ## 🤝 Contributions
 AI Waifu Assistant is an open-source project, and we welcome any contributions from the community to make it even better!
 Here are some ways you can contribute: